DemisR/workshop-docker/06-Docker-compose.md

 # Exercise

-Create a compose file for running guestbook app in `05-exercise-docker-compose` folder.
+Create a compose file for running a nodejs app in `05-exercise-docker-compose` folder.

-The guestbook app in `05-exercise-docker-compose/guestbook` must be builded by compose and expose port 3000 to your local port 8088.
+The nodejs app in `05-exercise-docker-compose/nodejs` must be builded by compose and expose port 5000 to your local port 9001.
 The app require a redis service named `redis` to work.

 ---